You are hereAuto-Flowering Cannabis Strains Guide

 Auto-flowering cannabis strains are the descendants of a wild strain of hemp first identified as "Ruderalis" in Russia during the early 1940s.

 These are different from most strains of cannabis, which are known as "photoperiod" strains.
 Photoperiod plants don't start flowering (making buds) until they get specific signals from the sun that winter is coming, and so need special light schedules to be induced into making buds.

-Conversely, Ruderalis plants don't wait any type of signal.
+Conversely, Ruderalis plants don't need any type of signal.
 Instead Ruderalis plants start flowering when they reach 3-4 weeks of age no matter what's going on with the sun or light schedules, and their buds are ready to harvest only a few months from seed.

-By living such a short life, Ruderalis plants were able to survive in Russia with short summers and extremely long winters.
+By living such a short life, Ruderalis cannabis plants were able to survive in Russia with short summers and extremely long winters.
 Unfortunately, just like other types of wild hemp, wild Ruderalis buds contain very low levels of THC.
 Wild Ruderalis plants were also very small, and produced tiny amounts of bud, which might make them seem useless to cannabis growers.

 Fortunately, a forward-thinking breeder realized that the auto-flowering capability and short growing period of Ruderalis strains might be useful to hobbyist cannabis growers, even though the wild Ruderalis plant wasn't going to work all by itself.
 This unknown breeder started intermingling Ruderalis plants with famous strains of photoperiod (regular) cannabis in order to increase bud potency while carefully breeding plants to retain the auto-flowering capability.